Joe Smooth

-Joseph Lorenzo Jr. Welbon (born May 9, 1964), known by the stage name Joe Smooth, is an American house music producer and DJ who gained international acclaim during the late 1980s and early 1990s.
+Joseph Lorenzo Jr. Welbon (born May 9, 1963), known by the stage name Joe Smooth, is an American house music producer and DJ who gained international acclaim during the early 1980s.
 By the new millennium he held the reputation of working with acts like Destiny's Child, Ludacris, New Order, Whitney Houston, and many others across genres.
-He is often credited as essential to the creation of house music as a genre and became an influence to major groups like Daft Punk, who often remixed Smooth's music during early live shows.
+He is often credited as essential to the creation of house music as a genre, with co-production of the Chip E "Jack Trax" ep, and became an influence to major groups like Daft Punk, who often played Joe Smooth's music during early live shows.

-Smooth has earned gold and platinum record awards for his work.
-In 2015 he started his own record label, Indie Art Music, focusing on producing pop in all genres and all areas of the music industry.
+Joe Smooth has earned gold and platinum record awards for his work.
+In 2015 he started his own record label, Indie Art Music, focusing on producing music in all genres and all areas of the music industry.
+In 2023 the label merged with the Atlantic Traxx Group run by legendary industry music manager and A&R Michael Hague to form IAM TRAXX which will continue the original label's ethics of releasing quality dance and electronic music of all genres from both major and upcoming artists worldwide.

 Biography

 Early life

-Smooth was a self-taught musician and started creating original music at the age of 12.
-During his teenage years, he began to make a name for himself as a DJ in the underground Chicago house-music scene.
-He is credited as essential to the creation of house music as a genre and the revival of the culture surrounding it.
-During his 20s he became an essential DJ for any viable club in Chicago.
+Joe Smooth is a self-taught musician and started creating original music at the age of 12.
+During his teenage years, he began to make a name for himself as a DJ in the underground Chicago music scene.
+He is credited as essential to the creation of house music as a genre and the support of the culture surrounding it.
+During his 20s he became an essential DJ for Smart Bar from 1983 to 1985 at which point he became main dj and musical director at Limelight and Charlie Club in Chicago.
+In 1990 Joe Smooth opened the second iteration of The Warehouse with partners Julian Jumpin Perez and Rocky Jones of DJ International.